adeuts03/SpikePrime-MindRender/README.md

 # SpikePrime-MindRender
-Connecting the LEGO SpikePrime system to MindRender – an educational programming tool
+Connecting the LEGO Spike Prime system to Mind Render – an educational programming tool